jkeresman01/java-maven-test.nvim/README.md

 ## The solution :trophy: <a name="solution"></a> ##

-This Neovim plugin, Java Maven Test, integrates with telescope.nvim and nvim-treesitter to facilitate interactive fuzzy searching and execution of Java tests within a class.
+This Neovim plugin, java-maven-test.nvim, integrates with telescope.nvim and nvim-treesitter to facilitate interactive fuzzy searching and execution of Java tests within a class.

 [![asciicast](https://asciinema.org/a/YJnUsr3ujc1GHgoRsXGZWxeS4.svg)](https://asciinema.org/a/YJnUsr3ujc1GHgoRsXGZWxeS4)